isaychris/discord-bot-seiya/README.md

 Command | Details
 --- | ----
-!price name | Retrieves the price of a cryptocurrency !sauce url | Retrieves the source of an anime picture, returning its name, episode, and time !search query | Returns the first image result on bing !youtube query | Returns the first video result from youtube !translate target input | Translates english to japanese. target values = ja | en !joke | Returns a random joke to the user
+!price name | Retrieves the price of a cryptocurrency.
+!sauce url | Retrieves the source of an anime picture, returning its name, episode, and time.
+!search query | Returns the first image result on bing.
+!youtube query | Returns the first video result from youtube.
+!translate target input | Translates english to japanese. target values = ja | en.
+!joke | Returns a random joke to the user.
-!roll | Returns a random number between 0-100
+!roll | Returns a random number between 0-100.
+!status | Returns the status of the bot.

 # Examples
 ![Image](https://i.imgur.com/uFLYwrG.png)